alexcano98/TERA-routing-HOTI-2025-reproducibility/USAGE.md

 ## 🛠️ Installation & Setup

-This guide will help you set up the environment and run the TERA simulations using the CAMINOS simulator.
+This guide will help you set up the environment and run the simulations.

 ---